isaacbernat/presentations/optimise/final.md

 ???
 ### ETA V5 N=2^20: 1647 years

-This may not hold true in newer Python versions, but variables in functions load faster, and this makes the extra function call overhead negligible.
+This may not hold true in future Python versions, but variables in functions load faster, and this makes the extra function call overhead negligible.
 Always measure instead of relying only in intuitions.

 ---